ricardojoserf/NativeDump/README.md

 After previous steps we have all that is necessary to create the Minidump file.
 We can create a file locally or send the bytes to a remote machine, with the possibility of encoding or encrypting the bytes before.
 Some of these possibilities are coded in the [delegates branch](https://github.com/ricardojoserf/NativeDump/tree/delegates), where the file created locally can be encoded with XOR, and in the [remote branch](https://github.com/ricardojoserf/NativeDump/tree/remote), where the file can be encoded with XOR before being sent to a remote machine.

 <br>

+## ⭐ Support This Project by Starring the Repository!

+If you find this project helpful or interesting, please consider giving it a star 🌟 on GitHub! :)